scuzzydude/asimov/asimov.md

 It might make sense to Scoot it as property.
 A SSPE would hold title, the team would continue to use the plane, and when it's reached the end of usefulness for the team, the SSPE could salvage it for parts Alternately, the scoot(84) could recommend that the plane is transferred to a humanitarian Scoot the Rockets SOT was committed to.

 It may seem silly, but everything the Rockets buys as a team is property and needs to be accounted for as property never to be sold.
-SPE becomes the buyer of all durable goods.
+SSPE becomes the buyer of all durable goods.
 Practice balls for NBA teams wear out, and I'm sure the Rockets don't have a guy selling them on Ebay, they probably donate them.
 The SSPE ensures that they go to an equitable source.

 Genuine NBA used practice balls are given away to kids at a middle school.
 One of the kids sells his ball on Ebay.
 That is leakage in the system.
 Is it a problem?
 Not worth worrying about.